sachin10101998/Cogoport-Internship/Codes/Snort for Network Intrusion Detection/Readme.md

 29) sudo snort -A console -i wlo1 -c /etc/snort/snort.conf -l /var/log/snort -K ascii
 30) Before running the command make an empty log folder in the /var/ directory.
 31) Change the rules by commenting out the not required ones in the snort.conf file.

+The default way in which Snort applies its rules to packets may not be appropriate for all installations.
+The Pass rules are applied first, then the Drop rules, then the Alert rules and finally, Log rules are applied.
+Several command line options are available to change the order in which rule actions are taken.
+- "--alert-before-pass" option forces alert rules to take affect in favor of a pass rule.
+- "--treat-drop-as-alert" causes drop and reject rules and any associated alerts to be logged as alerts, rather then the normal action.
+This allows use of an inline policy with passive/IDS mode.
+The sdrop rules are not loaded.
+- "--process-all-events" option causes Snort to process every event associated with a packet, while taking the actions based on the rules ordering.
+Without this option (default case), only the events for the first action based on rules ordering are processed.